google/skia-buildbot/fiddle/DESIGN.md

-By default $FIDDLE\_ROOT is /mnt/pd0, but can be another directory when running locally and not using systemd-nspawn.
+By default $FIDDLE\_ROOT is /mnt/pd0, but can be another directory when running locally and not using overlayfs.

 Skia is checked out into $FIDDLE\_ROOT/versions/<githash>, and gn/ninja built.
 Good builds are recorded in $FIDDLE\_ROOT/goodbuilds.txt, which is just a text